Phil-Mart/leaflet-challenge/README.md

 Each object displays its metadata when hovered over, including its coordinates, magnitude, and depth.

+Included is also a legend key to indicate the color of depth values

 While this code works, it will also be updated soon to include a geological tile and tectonic borders.